adworjan/VSCode_Ansible_Workshop/README.md

-# Ansible Workshop - Ansible for Red Hat Enterprise Linux using VSCode
+# Ansible Workshop - Ansible Workshop using VSCode

 Some customers are unable to access Ansible Workshops via SSH.
 Coder.com has open sourced its cloud-server component which allows VSCode to run on a remote server fully accessible through the browser.

 # Setup
-Login to the first student server using the ip address and password found in http://{GUID}.rhdemo.io.
+First provision the correct number of environments using RHPDS and wait until the provisioning process is complete.
+Once complete, login to the first student server using the ip address and password found in http://{GUID}.rhdemo.io.

 > Note, you will need to perform this for each lab environment.